 Anderson, Gordon lead Rockets past Kings, 105-83

-Houston Rockets guard James Harden shoots next to Sacramento Kings center Willie Cauley-Stein during the first half of an NBA basketball game Tuesday, Jan.
+Houston Rockets guard Eric Gordon drives for a shot against Sacramento Kings center Willie Cauley-Stein during the first half of an NBA basketball game Tuesday, Jan.
 31, 2017, in Houston.
-Houston Rockets center Clint Capela dunks against the Sacramento Kings during the first half of an NBA basketball game Tuesday, Jan.
+Houston Rockets guard Eric Gordon drives for a shot against Sacramento Kings center Willie Cauley-Stein during the first half of an NBA basketball game Tuesday, Jan.
 31, 2017, in Houston.

 Add your comments below